-Remember, telling students to write regularly about every little bit of reading they do will definitely NOT help them become stronger readers.
-It is safe to say that some of us would not choose to read if every text we read needed to be accompanied by entries and essays, book reviews, and letters to an author, a classmate or a teacher.
+Remember, telling children to write regularly about every little bit of reading they do will definitely NOT help them become stronger readers.
+It is safe to say that some of us would not choose to read if every text we read needed to be accompanied by entries and essays, book reviews, and letters to an author, a classmate, or a teacher.
 Even after your children have increased their stamina and are actively reading, the writing you ask them to do in response to reading should not interfere with that reading but enhance it.

 What is a Conference?

 A conference is a purposeful conversation between you and one reader.
 It is designed to allow you to differentiate your instruction to meet that individual child’s needs.
-It’s also a wonderful time to get to know your children, their reading identities and how reading connects to their life experiences.
+It’s also a wonderful time to get to know your children, their reading identities, and how reading connects to their life experiences.

-Because a conference is a conversation, it can feel a little different from most teacher-student interactions.
+Because a conference is a conversation, it can feel a little different from most teacher-child interactions.
 A conference is designed to draw the child out.
 Through the use of open-ended questions, you learn about the child’s strengths, needs, interests, and goals as a reader.
 Children need time and practice learning about their role in a conference so lessons that you teach that clearly explain why you want to talk with them and what you are hoping to accomplish during a conference will be helpful.

 Conferences are structured conversations.
 There’s a general architecture to a conference in order for you to both learn what the child is doing well and how you want them to grow.
 This architecture helps make the children comfortable; they come to understand the patterns in the conversation, and as a result feel comfortable with the expectations.
 While the structure empowers children it might also seem a little unusual for you because of its open-ended nature.

 Once you begin talking to children, you’ll find that you will have many ideas for how they might grow.
 The tricky part is selecting one of those paths.
-Use your knowledge of the child as they both grow as a reader and are acquiring language in Reading Workshop, the general needs of readers at that level and the information you gather from your conversation to help guide your selection of the targeted teaching point.
+Use your knowledge of the child as they both grow as a reader and are acquiring language in Reading Workshop, the general needs of readers at that level, and the information you gather from your conversation to help guide your selection of the targeted teaching point.

 Structured Conference Recording Form